Note: This walkthrough uses the hostname

-Once Dokku has been configured with at least one user, applications can be deployed via a
+Once you have configured Dokku with at least one user, you can deploy applications using

-git push command.
-To quickly see Dokku deployment in action, you can use the Heroku Ruby on Rails example app.
+git push.
+To quickly see Dokku deployment in action, try using the Heroku Ruby on Rails "Getting Started" app.

-# from your local machine git clone firstname.lastname@example.org:heroku/ruby-rails-sample.git
+# from your local machine # SSH access to github must be enabled on this host git clone https://github.com/heroku/ruby-getting-started

-# on your Dokku host dokku apps:create ruby-rails-sample
+# on the Dokku host dokku apps:create ruby-getting-started

-# on your Dokku host # install the postgres plugin # plugin installation requires root, hence the user change sudo dokku plugin:install https://github.com/dokku/dokku-postgres.git # create a postgres service with the name rails-database dokku postgres:create rails-database
+# on the Dokku host # install the postgres plugin # plugin installation requires root, hence the user change sudo dokku plugin:install https://github.com/dokku/dokku-postgres.git # create a postgres service with the name railsdatabase dokku postgres:create railsdatabase

-Each services may take a few moments to create.
+Each service may take a few moments to create.

-# on your Dokku host # each official datastore offers a `link` method to link a service to any application dokku postgres:link rails-database ruby-rails-sample
+# on the Dokku host # each official datastore offers a `link` method to link a service to any application dokku postgres:link railsdatabase ruby-getting-started

-You can link a single service to multiple applications or use one service per application.
+Dokku supports linking a single service to multiple applications as well as linking only one service per application.

 Now you can deploy the

-# from your local machine git remote add dokku firstname.lastname@example.org:ruby-getting-started git push dokku master
+# from your local machine # the remote username *must* be dokku or pushes will fail cd ruby-getting-started git remote add dokku firstname.lastname@example.org:ruby-getting-started git push dokku main:master

-When the deploy finishes, the application's URL will be shown as seen above.
+Once the deploy is complete, the application's web URL will be generated as above.